NSW School of Languages logo

 • audio files/video clips

-• associated links (e.g., online dictionary, BBC course etc.)
+• associated links (for example: online dictionary, BBC course etcetera.)

 Students are encouraged to purchase a monolingual and/or bilingual dictionary for personal reference and for use in assessment tasks.

-Note: Students living in the Sydney metropolitan area are advised to attend the periodic face-to-face lessons held at NSW School of Languages and are expected to attend NSL to complete their final assessment.
+Note: Students living in the Sydney metropolitan area are encouraged to attend the periodic face-to-face lessons held at NSL and are expected to attend NSL to complete their final assessment.

 This course offers students the option to enrol in the Italian Extension course.